Skip to main content Skip to secondary navigation

 Advising

-Individual students and registered Cardinal Commitment student organizations can receive comprehensive advising.
+Individual students and student organizations who have registered their Cardinal Commitment can receive comprehensive advising.

-Working with our campus partner, OSE (formely SAL) and other offices, such as the Community Centers, Cardinal Commitment can help with all kinds of advising needs:
+Working with our campus partner the Office of Student Engagement and other offices—such as the Centers for Equity, Community and Leadership—the Cardinal Commitment team can help with many advising needs:

 • Transactional: how to organize an event, recruit new members, or secure funding

-• Transformational: how to do better public service, to make a greater impact, networking with experts in the field, etc.
+• Transformational: how to do better public service, make a greater impact, network with experts in the field, etc.

 Funding